dawid-jazdzewski/cloudtalk-assignment/README.md

 ## Testing

 To run end-to-end tests, ensure that your database is up and running, as the tests require a database connection.
-Then execute the following command:
+Set DATABASE_HOST=localhost in .env file then execute the following command:

 ```
 npm run test:e2e